Migrants detained in Libya, caught in crossfire, seek aid

 The U.N. refugee agency has said that more than 3,000 migrants, most of them apprehended by EU-funded and trained Libyan coast guards while trying to cross the Mediterranean Sea, are at risk because they are held in detention centers close to the front lines.

+In Gharyan, the migrants were transferred from another detention center because they were sick mostly with TB, according to Julien Raickman, the head of Doctors Without Borders mission in Libya.

-In Gharyan, a 35-year-old Eritrean told the AP that the fighting reached the facility he has been held in for months last week.
+A 35-year-old Eritrean told the AP that the fighting reached the facility he has been held in for months last week.
 The head of the detention center fled after telling migrants, “we are with Hifter … I can’t help you,” the detainee said.
 “We were hiding as we saw shooting 200 meters (yards) from us,” the migrant said.
 “We are very afraid.”

 He and a second migrant said that militiamen broke the gates and immediately held one migrant under gunpoint, asking if he was with Hifter.
 After the only Arabic-speaking migrant explained that they were migrants sick with TB, they were let go.
 However, days later the militiamen returned and tried to recruit the migrants to join their forces.